gdemos01/InternetStories/README.md

 # InternetStories
-Just a fan app that I want to create in a few hours and see how it goes xD
+Just a fun app that I want to create in a few hours and see how it goes xD